 Of course, mastering is not only a creative discipline but also a technical one.
 That means ensuring the finished files you create meet the technical requirements for the intended distribution platform, and more.
 To make this easier, especially if it’s not something you do every day, it can be helpful to have a standard technical checklist in addition to the project-specific notes we discussed above.

 Here are some high-level categories to get you thinking along the right lines:

-Peak levels: We can dream of a day when lossless streaming is the norm rather than the exception, but in the meantime, it’s good to be aware of what the lossy codecs used by many streaming platforms can do to the peak levels of your tracks.
-The Codec Preview in Ozone is your friend here, allowing you to audition—and adjust if desired—the effects of different codecs at different bitrates.
+- Peak levels: We can dream of a day when lossless streaming is the norm rather than the exception, but in the meantime, it’s good to be aware of what the lossy codecs used by many streaming platforms can do to the peak levels of your tracks.
+The Codec Preview in

 File formats: Knowing what sample rates, bit depths, and file types are accepted by the services you’re uploading to is also important in avoiding unexpected, post-upload changes.
 As a rule, 16-bit 44.1kHz .wav files are nearly universally accepted, although hi-res—24-bit at sample rates above 44.1k—files are accepted on sites like Bandcamp, and through select distribution channels.
 Music destined for video—BluRay or certain streaming services—may also have unique requirements.
 When in doubt, check with the service in question to see if they have specific technical guidelines.

 Work through your project-specific and technical listening checklists

 Now it’s time to work alongside your lists.
 As you begin processing your songs, working on tonal balance and dynamics, and generally enhancing the underlying emotion, refer back to your listening notes.
 Think about what you were hearing and feeling when you made those notes and work toward those goals.